After visiting with a friend about an uncomfortable experience with an older male supervisor early in my career, I decided to share it with others.

-It has been seven years since launching Carolyn’s Nonprofit Blog.
-In all that time, I have struggled with how to broach the topic, and how to share information that would be helpful to my readers, especially those new to the field of nonprofit development.
+I launched Carolyn’s Nonprofit Blog in 2011.
+In all this time, I have struggled with how to broach the topic of this post, and how to share information that would be helpful to my readers, especially those new to the field of nonprofit development.

 Happily, recent online research reveals there is more helpful, quality information about managing workplace relationships – both for women and their male supervisors – than ever before.
 This is encouraging and it makes me believe there is hope for change in the workplace, and greater understanding from all points of view.